raisemarketplace/ground-control/README.md

-# AsyncRedux
+# AsyncNestedRedux

 opinionated new friend for react-router that aims to simplify the react/redux/react-router setup by giving a bit more power to your routes.

-javascript fatigue is real...make your life easier with AsyncRedux!
+javascript fatigue is real...make your life easier with AsyncNestedRedux!

 ## TODO
 - [x] Route based reducer organization